Harrison Butker

 Harrison Butker (born July 14, 1995) is an American professional football placekicker for the Kansas City Chiefs of the National Football League (NFL).
 He played college football for the Georgia Tech Yellow Jackets, and was selected by the Carolina Panthers in the seventh round of the 2017 NFL draft.
-With an 88.4% career field goal percentage, Butker is the fourth most accurate kicker in NFL history (minimum 100 attempts), behind only Cameron Dicker (94.2%), Justin Tucker (89.1%) and Eddy Piñeiro (88.5%).
+With an career field goal percentage, Butker is the fourth most accurate kicker in NFL history.
+(Note: Minimum 100 attempts; behind only Cameron Dicker, Eddy Piñeiro, and Justin Tucker.)
 He led the NFL in scoring in 2019, and has won three Super Bowls with the Chiefs.

 Early life

 Butker was born on July 14, 1995, to Harrison Butker Sr. and Elizabeth Keller Butker, and was raised in Decatur, Georgia.
 He has an older sister.
 Butker's maternal grandfather, James W. Keller, held faculty positions in oncology at Emory University for 28 years.
 His mother, Elizabeth Keller Butker, has been a clinical medical physicist at Emory since 1988.

-Butker went to The Westminster Schools, where he played on the football team after picking up the sport as a rising sophomore.
+Butker went to The Westminster Schools, where he played on the football team after picking up the sport as a sophomore.
 Butker broke the school record (at the time) for a field goal of 53 yards.
 He was a three-sport athlete in basketball, football, and soccer, winning three state championships in soccer.
 Butker was also a tuba player for the school's symphonic band.